Page contents

 What is the best exchange rate for Greece?

-This changes all of the time.
-It is best to confirm close to your trip departure on www.xe.com to find the most up-to-date exchange rate.
+The exchange rate changes all of the time.
+It is best to confirm close to your trip departure on www.xe.com to get an idea of what the best exchange rates you can accept are.

 Should I carry money in Greece?

 Yes.
-As with all travel, it is best to carry some cash in case of emergencies.
+As with all travel, it is best to carry as much cash as possible in case of emergencies.
+Cash is king for places like street vendors and quick drink stops.

 Does Greece use the euro?